Dissertation Grants 2025

 The Cancer Foundation Finland’s dissertation grants are personal grants.
 Grantees are not required to provide an accounts statement on the use of the grant.

-Dissertation grants are reported on by sending a permanent link to the doctoral dissertation by email to [email protected] once the dissertation has been approved and published.
+Dissertation grants are reported on by sending a permanent link to the doctoral dissertation using the reporting form in application system once the dissertation has been approved and published.
 Extensive reporting does not apply to dissertation grants.

 COMMUNICATIONS GUIDELINES FOR DISSERTATION GRANTS